Call for Augusta to continue vaccine incentive program

 “No,” said Commissioner Jordan.

-Even though right now a majority of Richmond County residents remain unvaccinated, putting more money to continue the incentive programs seems a long shot at best, In Augusta George Eskola WJBF NewsChannel 6.
+Even though right now a majority of Richmond County residents remain unvaccinated, putting more money to continue the incentive programs seems a long shot at best.